tcmulder/aquamin/docs/features/theme-configuration.md

 # Theme Configuration

 ## Component Philosophy

 All sites can be broken down into meaningful components, combined in various ways to create a unified whole.
 Just like it does for blocks, aquamin capitalizes on this concept by making it _really_ easy to work with individual components.

 Each component is it's own self-contained directory where you'll handle all development for that particular piece of the site (it may help to read [aquamin's block philosophy](/features/block-configuration#block-philosophy) for more on the theory behind this).

+## Assets and Dist Directories

+The `aquamin/assets` directory is where you'll edit all your block and component related code.
+Webpack will compile your .css and .js files and copy those and all your PHP files, images, fonts, and so forth over to the `aquamin/dist` directory.
+Therefore, never enqueue or require files in your theme that reside in the assets directory since these are meant only for development, and never make edits to any files in the dist folder since they'll be overridden any time you run a build.

 ## Creating Components